nine15pm/ollama-nginx-server/readme.md

 4. Edit the `start.sh` file and repalce `avr/sfr-embedding-mistral:q8_0` with desired model to download when server starts
 5. Run `docker build -t ollama-server .` to build a docker image
 6. Run `docker volume create ollama_data` to create a volume to store any downloaded models
-7. Run `docker run --gpus all --name ollama-server -p <your port number>:<your port number> -v ollama_data:/root/.ollama` to start the server
+7. Run `docker run --gpus all --name ollama-server -p <your port number>:<your port number> -v ollama_data:/root/.ollama ollama-server` to start the server